science fiction author, beatmaker, against fascism

 This particular neighbor is, fortunately, a vegan.

 When I last left the dear reader I was in a black mood, heading to the storage shed to fetch a machete.
 A thought had entered my mind; the remedy to my grumpiness was in doing something I could only do here in the jungle.
 I roamed our large yard, filled with towering tropical plants, gigantic flowers, and insects as big as my hand, until I found what I was looking for — a fallen green coconut.
 I hacked at my victim with abandon.
 My sword was dull and my foe was tough; only a series of full-strength overhead blows removed the outer shell.
 I pierced the inner fruit with a smaller knife and was shocked by the loud popping noise and spray of liquid.
-I poured the coconut water over ice and shared it with Kia (Tesla Rose declined).
+I poured the coconut water over ice and shared it with Kia (our daughter declined).
 Slightly sweet, a little sour, and refreshing.

 Big bug.